arsham/shark/README.md

 - You can **manipulate** quickfix/local lists.
 - It comes with integration with **git** and gist.
 - Has a lot of useful feedback in the gutter.
-- Bindings for using the **cht.sh** service.
 - Statusline is configures with **feline**.
 It is set to give a lot of useful information about the buffer.
-- Prettier quickfix buffer.
+- Prettier quickfix buffer and quickfix tools.
 - The theme is setup with Lua to take advantage of its performance.

 1. [Setup](#setup)